C-Kuzy/Custom-Coming-Soon/README.md

 - 🚀 **Vercel Deployment Ready** - Because we're fancy like that

-### How to Deploy Your Own Monument to Procrastination
+### How to Deploy Your Own Monument to Procrastination...

 1. Fork this repo
 2. Connect it to Vercel (it's free, unlike those link-tree services)